 Treatment modality: Systemic therapy

 c-TRAK TN is a phase II, multicentre, randomised trial with ctDNA screening.
-The trial consists of tissue and ctDNA screening and a therapeutic trial for patients with moderate or high-risk early stage triple negative breast cancer, with no evidence of distant metastatic disease, who have completed standard therapy.
+The trial consists of tissue and ctDNA screening and a therapeutic trial for patients with moderate or high-risk early stage triple negative breast cancer with no evidence of distant metastatic disease.

 If eligibility is confirmed following tissue screening, patients will undergo blinded serial ctDNA screening for ctDNA detection with randomisation into the therapeutic trial triggered by the detection of minimal residual disease (indicated by a ctDNA positive result) on or before their 12 month ctDNA screening assessment.

 c-TRAK TN aims to sequence archival tumour tissue from approximately 200 patients in order to recruit approximately 150 patients into ctDNA screening.
 Of those 150 patients, up to 68 patients will be randomised to either observation or pembrolizumab treatment.
 Following completion of 1 year of ctDNA screening or pembrolizumab treatment (followed by another year of ctDNA screening), patients will be followed up every 6 months until disease recurrence.

 Further information for potential participants